Clinical Trial VICCBRE1391

 - Secondary Protocol No: TESARO PR-30-5010-C

 1. Germline BRCA1 or BRCA2 mutation; patients with unknown BRCA status who meet NCCN BRCA screening criteria will be screened for BRCA mutation.

 2. Metastatic or locally advanced disease that is not amenable to resection or radiation with curative intent.

-4. Prior therapy should have included an anthracycline and a taxane (or contraindication to those) in the neoadjuvant, adjuvant, or advanced/metastatic setting.
+4. Prior therapy should have included a taxane and/or anthracycline (unless contraindication to those) in the neoadjuvant, adjuvant, or advanced/metastatic setting.

 a.
 Hormone receptor positive patients must also have hormone resistant disease (progression during at least one prior hormonal therapy) for which chemotherapy is indicated.

 6. Adequate bone marrow, kidney and liver function